 Preparation is key.
 Despite the months and years that have passed since the wreck, the jurors want to hear about what happened as if it was yesterday.
 Not only will you go through details of the accident, but you’ll also go through your treatment and symptoms.
 This is the time to talk about how much the accident impacted your life.
 Did your injuries keep you from going to your daughter’s graduation because you couldn’t walk?
 Did you wake up with pain most days?
 Did you stop gardening or working on your family’s truck because you could not bend over?
 Now is the time to let them know.

-Most attorneys will ask you to come into the office to prepare you for your testimony at least once.
+Most attorneys will ask you to come into the office to prepare you for your testimony at trial at least once.
 If you can ask for a copy of the medical records and investigative reports ahead of time so you will be familiar with the documents during your trial prep meeting.
 That way, you and your attorney can focus on presentation and your comfortability instead of spending time reading the documents.

 You’ll likely be questioned by both your attorney and the defense attorney.
 Your attorney will ask questions to paint a picture of what happened, and the defense attorney will ask questions to poke holes in your story and your credibility.
 Remain courteous throughout your entire time on the stand, despite who is asking you questions and despite what those questions are.

 The trial is overwhelming.
 Litigation can be stressful.
 Like most things in life, preparation can help you relieve a large part of that stress.
 From filing the lawsuit up through trial, there are things that you can do to prepare for it.
 The best advice we can give is to be open with your attorney about your fears and expectations and speak your truth to the jury.
 You made the decision to keep fighting and you and your attorney need to work together to share your story!